yucyd/anysync/README.md

 ### Notes

-- Avoid in-app browsers such as WeChat, QQ, or Alipay.
-Use Safari, Chrome, or the system browser.
 - Allow private network access if Windows Firewall asks.
 - If the phone cannot open the URL, make sure both devices are on the same local network.
 - When using a phone hotspot, connect the PC to the hotspot before starting the receiver.